If you're planning to visit Penn Station and you need a place to store your luggage, there are actually quite a few options.

 Let us help you come up with some ideas for things to do in NYC.

-We offer roughly 12 guided tours a day, including tours of Midtown Manhattan and the High Line both of which are within walking distance of Penn Station.
+We offer roughly 12 guided tours a day including tours of Midtown Manhattan and the High Line both of which are within walking distance of Penn Station.

 We also offer a dozen GPS-enabled, guided audio tours that you can use anytime you wish with a smartphone.